flutter/website/src/desktop.md

 With desktop support,
 you can compile Flutter source code to a native macOS Desktop app.
 Flutter's desktop support also extends to plugins&mdash;you can install existing plugins that support the macOS platform, or you can create your own.

 {{site.alert.note}}
-  **This page covers desktop support for macOS which is available as an alpha release as of Flutter 1.13.**
+  **This page covers desktop support for macOS which is available as an alpha release.**
   Window and Linux platforms are still under development.
   You can try Windows and Linux platform support as explained in the [Desktop shells][] page in the